visciang/mbs/README.md

 ### What MBS is not

 It's all about **tradeoff**.
 We should do one thing (put your definition of "one thing" here) and do it well (your definition also here).
-This can't be considered without a clear context that defines where we would like to operate; and different context means different requirements, different expectation and so different definitions.
+This can't be considered without a clear context that defines where we would like to operate; and different context means different requirements, different expectations and so different definitions.

 What we are trying to target here is a simple thing to operate in the context of project oriented monorepositories with a number N of components where N is such that you can run a full build of it on a single machine (you can run means you accept the time it could take to complete a full build on you n-Core host).

 That's obviously the worst case, normally we only work on a very small subset of the components and at the "higher level" of the dependency graph.
 So we won't rebuild the world every time.
-This is true unless you are working on a toolchain that a lot of components use.
+This is true unless you are working on a toolchain used by a lot of components.

 In this context, we can build a tool that can stay simple because it doesn't have to deal with monsters, monorepository hosting thousands on components.
 When you really need this level of complexity other horizontaly scalable solutions are needed, at the price of infrastructure and tools complexity.